 control

 Executes the specified primitives using the specified turtle in the thread that calls the control primitive.
-Same as executing turtle:run [do these things], but easier to automate, for example: foreach “turtle everyone [control :turtle [fd 10]]
+Same as executing turtle:run [do these things], but easier to automate.
+Also if a softlist is used it is evaluated on the side of the calling turtle, and so it uses the calling turtle’s containers (variables).
+For example: foreach “turtle everyone [control :turtle [fd 10]]

 control "snappy [orbitleft 20]